Cole Figueroa: Professional career

+San Diego Padres

+Figueroa was drafted by the San Diego Padres in the 6th round, with the 195th overall selection, of the 2008 Major League Baseball draft by the San Diego Padres.
+Figueroa received an over slot $400,000 signing bonus when he signed a contract with the Padres on July 5, 2008.
+He made his professional debut with the Low-A Eugene Emeralds, hitting .290 in 32 games.

+Figueroa split the 2009 campaign between the Single-A Fort Wayne TinCaps and High-A Lake Elsinore Storm.
+In 91 appearances split between the two affiliates, he batted .288/.374/.361 with one home run, 43 RBI, and 15 stolen bases.
+Figueroa spent the 2010 season back with Lake Elsinore, playing in 124 games and hitting .303/.408/.392 with four home runs, 66 RBI, and 26 stolen bases.

 Tampa Bay Rays

-Figueroa was drafted in the 6th round in the 2008 MLB Draft by the San Diego Padres.
-Figueroa received an over slot $400,000 signing bonus when he signed a contract with the Padres on July 5, 2008.

 The Padres traded Figueroa to the Tampa Bay Rays along with Brandon Gomes, Cesar Ramos, and Adam Russell in exchange for Jason Bartlett on December 17, 2010.

 The Rays called up Figueroa to the major leagues on May 15, 2014 and he made his MLB debut two days later.
+In 23 games during his rookie campaign, he batted .233/.286/.326 with no home runs and six RBI.
+Figueroa was designated for assignment by the Rays on November 20, and released by the team the same day.

 New York Yankees

-Figueroa signed with the New York Yankees organization on a minor league contract in December 2014.
-He began the season with the Scranton/Wilkes-Barre RailRiders of the Class AAA International League.
-The Yankees promoted Figueroa to the major leagues on July 9.
-He elected free agency on November 6, 2015.
+On December 12, 2014, Figueroa signed a minor league contract with the New York Yankees organization.
+He began the season with the Scranton/Wilkes-Barre RailRiders of the Triple-A International League.
+On July 9, 2015, the Yankees selected Figueroa's contract, adding him to their active roster.
+In 2 games for New York, he went 2-for-8 (.260).
+Figueroa was designated for assignment by the Yankees on September 1.
+He cleared waivers and was sent outright to Scranton two days later.
+Figueroa elected free agency on November 6.

 Pittsburgh Pirates

 On December 8, 2015, Figueroa signed a minor league contract with the Pittsburgh Pirates.
-On April 2, 2016, it was announced that Figueroa would make the Pirates Opening Day roster as a reserve infielder, beating out offseason acquisition Jason Rogers and incumbent Pedro Florimón for the job.
+On April 2, 2016, it was announced that Figueroa would make the Pirates' Opening Day roster as a reserve infielder, beating out offseason acquisition Jason Rogers and incumbent Pedro Florimón for the job.
 He hit .260/.321/.340 in 57 plate appearances in spring training.

 Figueroa made his Pirates debut on April 8, 2016, fouling out to third base in a pinch hit appearance.
 On June 24, he was designated for assignment.

 Los Angeles Dodgers

-On June 28, 2016, he was claimed off waivers by the Los Angeles Dodgers and optioned to the AAA Oklahoma City Dodgers.
+On June 28, 2016, Figueroa was claimed off waivers by the Los Angeles Dodgers and subsequently optioned to the Triple-A Oklahoma City Dodgers.
 He was designated for assignment by the Dodgers on July 8, and elected free agency over an outright assignment on July 11.

 Post-playing career

+Tampa Bay Rays

 On December 16, 2021, the Tampa Bay Rays announced that Figueroa had been promoted to serve as the team's director of baseball operations.